verilog-to-routing/vtr-verilog-to-routing/ODIN_II/README.txt

-Odin II - Version 0.2 - Quick Start
+Odin II - Version 1.0 - User's Manual

-In the DOCUMENTATION directory there is more thorough details about Odin II.
-This is a quick start guide.

 INSTALL
 ------------

-1. LIBVPR
+1. libarchfpga

 This library needs to be built for your platform.
-The Makefile for Odin will link the LIBVPR library located in:
+The Makefile for Odin will link the libarchfpga library located in:
-../libvpr_5 or ../libvpr_6
+../libarchfpga_5 or ../libarchfpga_6

-By default Odin II uses libvpr_6.
-To compile it, change directory to ../libvpr_6 and type "make".
+By default Odin II uses libarchfpga_6.
+To compile it, change directory to ../libarchfpga_6 and type "make".

 Note:
 - for WIN32 compilation you'll have to edit the ezxml.c files